NegatioN/negation.github.io/_favorites/quote_200.md

 ---
 text: >
-  "The best time to plant a tree was 20 years ago.
-The second best time is now." - Chinese Proverb
+  "The best teachers are those who show you where to look, but don't tell you what to see." - Alexandra K. Trenfor
 type: quote
 ---